 The Mitsubishi Materials Group is a complex corporate entity encompassing a wide range of technologies and expertise, from resources upstream to materials midstream to processed products downstream.

-We have continued to make the most of those capabilities across different sectors, in an effort to establish a recycling-oriented business model based on recovering resources from a wide range of waste products.
+We have continued to make the most of those capabilities on a groupwide scale, in an effort to establish a recycling-oriented business model based on recovering resources from a wide range of waste products.

 We strive to create cyclical value chains in each of our businesses, so that resources and materials are processed into products and then recycled back into materials.
 As well as enabling sustainable growth, this also helps to promote recycling-oriented social systems.

-Using an ultra-high temperature burning process, our cement plants detoxify and make effective use of industrial waste and other difficult-to-treat materials.
-As well as using substances such as construction sludge, coal ash, copper slag byproducts from copper smelters, and gypsum as raw materials to make cement, we use waste materials such as plastic, tires and wood back into cement, by using them as a source of thermal energy.
+Using a burning process that reaches temperatures of 1,450℃, our cement plants detoxify and make effective use of industrial waste and other difficult-to-treat materials without generating any waste.
+As well as using substances such as construction sludge, coal ash, copper slag byproducts from copper smelters, and gypsum as raw materials, we also turn materials such as plastic, tires and wood back into cement, by using them as a source of thermal energy.

-As chlorine contained in waste products such as these can affect plant operations and the quality of cement, we have installed and are upgrading high performance chlorine bypass facilities at each of our plants.
+To deal with chlorine contained in waste products, which can affect plant operations and the quality of cement, we have installed and continue to upgrade high performance chlorine bypass facilities at each of our plants.
 To further promote the effective use of waste products meanwhile, we are committed to strengthening the capabilities of our waste processing facilities, through measures such as upgrading pre-treatment facilities for waste plastic and processing facilities for waste gypsum board.

 We also take in clinker dust, as a byproduct from our cement plants, and use components such as calcium as auxiliary raw materials for smelting.
 After use, clinker dust turns into copper slag, which is then recycled back into raw materials at our cement plants.